greenonline/serialplot_OS_X_port/Readme_SerialPlot.md

 ## Further build details

-An extensive build log is here, [SerialPlot - a Qt adventure on OS X](https://gr33nonline.wordpress.com/2021/07/25/serialplot-a-qt-adventure-on-os-x/)
+An extensive build log is avaiable on the Gr33nonline blog, [SerialPlot - a Qt adventure on OS X](https://gr33nonline.wordpress.com/2021/07/25/serialplot-a-qt-adventure-on-os-x/)

-A brief HOWTO is here, [Compiling Qt SerialPlot (for OS X)](https://gr33nonline.wordpress.com/2021/08/03/compiling-qt-serialplot-for-os-x/), which is more or less the same as this [`README.md`]()
+A brief HOWTO is here, [Compiling Qt SerialPlot (for OS X)](https://gr33nonline.wordpress.com/2021/08/03/compiling-qt-serialplot-for-os-x/), which is more or less the same as this [`README.md`](https://github.com/pvd/SerialPlot/blob/main/README.md)

 # Known Issues